michiari/POMC/docs-sphinx/programs.rst

 Marginal Inference
 """"""""""""""""""

-(Cit.)
-Marginal inference (or just inference) is the process of reifying the distribution on return values implicitly represented by a stochastic computation.
+  Marginal inference (or just inference) is the process of reifying the distribution on return values implicitly represented by a stochastic computation. [#f2]_

 In WebPPL, it is expressed as, for example,